Get News & Updates Directly To Your Inbox

-If you suffer from chronic obstructive pulmonary disease, or COPD, each breath you take can be a major struggle.
-COPD is a serious disease that narrows your airways and makes it hard to breathe.
-Over time, COPD can get worse.
+If you suffer from chronic obstructive pulmonary disease, also referred to as COPD, every single breath can be a struggle.
+COPD is a serious health condition that narrows airways and makes it very difficult to breathe.
+Over time, it can get worse.
 Once there is damage to the lungs, it can’t be corrected.

-There are other conditions that co-exist with COPD that you could also have.
-These may include lung cancer, diabetes, depression, sleep apnea, and even asthma.
-A sudden illness like the flu or pneumonia can become serious for people with COPD.
-Your doctor will have to monitor the medicine you take for all your conditions to make sure they do not cause your COPD or any of the other health problems to become worse.
+You could also have other conditions that co-exist with your COPD.
+These can include depression, sleep apnea, lung cancer, asthma and even diabetes.
+A sudden illness, such as pneumonia or the flu, can also become serious for people with COPD.
+Your doctor will have to monitor the medicine you take for all your conditions to make sure they do not cause your COPD or any of the other health problems, to become worse.

 Other causes of COPD include: